Caldwell High School School Counseling

 I am a Noble County native who has a passion for working in this area.
 Our area is unique, which means our students are unique!

-I am happily married to my husband, Evan, and we have three cats: Sabre, Zephyr, and Sunflower.
+I am happily married to my husband, Evan, and we have five cats: Sabre, Zephyr, Sunflower, Zeus, and Salem.

 Meet your school counselor!

 Mrs. Lexi D. WElls, Licensed School Counselor

 Muskingum University '18 (Bachelor's in Child and Family Studies, English)

 Right now I am...

 Watching: Sailor Moon

 Fun Fact: I was on America's Funniest Home Videos.

 School counselors assist students at all levels, from elementary school to college.
 They act as advocates for students’ well-being, and as valuable resources for their educational advancement.